LinaPaliakova/Powershell-scripts/README.md

 3) Get-Log

-This script will allow to gathers Windows Event Viewer Application and System logs and export data into .csv files.
+This script will allow to gather Windows Event Viewer Application and System logs and export data into .csv files.